 2.1.1 The requirements of the present Section are applicable to all internal combustion engines of power output 55 kW and above.
-Application of these requirements to the internal combustion engines of power output less than 55 kW is subject to special consideration by the Register in each case.
+The scope of requirements to the engines of power output less than 55 kW may be reduced regarding to their structural features and purpose.